mmower/godo/README.txt

 go (to project) do (stuffs)

 godo provides a smart way of opening a project folder and invoking a set of commands appropriate to that project.
-Examples might be starting mongrel, tailing one or more logs, starting consoles or irb, opening an empty terminal session, or making an ssh connection.
+Examples might be starting mongrel, tailing one or more logs, starting consoles or IRB, opening empty terminal sessions, or making ssh connections.

+godo works by searching your project paths for a search string and attempting to find the project you are talking about.
+It makes some straightforward efforts to disambiguate.

+godo then uses heuristics (which can be overriden or extended) to figure out what type of project it is, for example a RoR project using RSpec and Subversion.
+It then invokes a series of action appropriate to that project type, each action in its own terminal session.

+godo is entirely configured by a YAML file (~/.godo) that contains project types, heuristics, actions, project paths, and a session controller.

+godo comes with an iTerm session controller that uses the rb-appscript gem to control iTerm.
+It should be straightforward to add a controller for Leopard Terminal or a controller that works in a different way (e.g. creating new windows instead of new tabs).

 == FEATURES/PROBLEMS:

-* FIX (list of features or problems)
+* All-in-one configuration file
+* Flexible heuristics for detecting project type
+* Flexible actions for running commands

 == SYNOPSIS:

-godo <projectname>
+godo project-search-string

+To override the project type use -o <matcher-name>

 == REQUIREMENTS:

 * Trollop
+* rb-appscript

 == INSTALL:

 * sudo gem install godo
+* godo --install
+* mate|vi|emacs ~/.godo

 == LICENSE: